cdist-community/cdist-museum/README.md

 ### ATTENTION

-The types distributed in this repository do not meet the quality requirements for inclusion in the regular cdist repository.
+The types distributed in this repository do not meet the quality requirements for inclusion in a regular skonfig repository.
 These types may only work under certain circumstances and/or eat your data. **You have been warned!**